raymond-ji/random_photo_viewer/README.md

 macOS only: download RandomPhotoViewer.dmg and run the application inside.

+Note: currently if you want to stop the photos early, open up "Activity Monitor", search for RandomPhotoViewer and close it.

 # How was this made?

 MacOS automator application that runs the shell script